tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Implementers of the BDQ Tests SHOULD validate the behavior of the internals of their Test `Implementations` with unit Tests, and MUST validate that each Test `Implementation` is capable of taking relevant input from a set of standard Test Validation Data, and returning the expected responses.

-For synthetic Test Validation Data that could be conflated with actual data, see: [Guide to Marking and Identifying Synthetic and Modified Data](../synthetic/index.md)
+For synthetic Test Validation Data that could be conflated with actual data, see [Guide to Marking and Identifying Synthetic and Modified Data](../synthetic/index.md)

 ### 8.1 Introduction to Validation (non-normative)